Leiden University Library

-"Here [at Leiden] is the great convenience of a library so that those who want to study [students], can study."

 History

 William I, Prince of Orange, main leader of the Dutch revolt against the Spanish, founder of Leiden University, donated the first book to the library, a copy of the Polyglot Bible.
 Copy of a painting by Antonio Moro, dating from 1555.

 The 16th-century Dutch Revolt against the Habsburgs created a new country with a new religion.
 Soon, the need for a seat of higher learning was felt and in 1575 Leiden University was founded with the spoils from a confiscated Catholic monastery nearby.

 At the time the university was founded, it was immediately determined that a library in the vicinity of lecture halls was an absolute necessity.
 The library's first book was the Polyglot Bible, called the Biblia Regia (Royal Bible, as the university was officially founded in the name of King Philip II of Spain) printed by Christoffel Plantijn and gifted by William of Orange to the library in 1575.
 The presentation of this book is regarded as the base on which the library is built (Latin: fundamentum locans futurae aliquando bibliothecae, translation: laying the foundation of an eventual future library).
 The library became operational in the vault of the current Academy building at Rapenburg on 31 October 1587.

 In 1595 the Nomenclator appeared, the first catalogue of Leiden University Libraries as well as possibly the first printed catalogue of an institutional library in the world.
 The publication of the catalogue coincided with the opening of the new library on the upper floor of the Faliede Bagijnkerk (now Rapenburg 70) next to the Theatrum Anatomicum.

 In 1864 the copy for the complete alphabetical catalogue of the library in Leiden from 1575 to 1860 was finished; it was never to appear in print.
 Readers were able to consult alphabetical and systematic registers of the Leiden library in the form of bound catalogue cards, known as Leidse boekjes (Leiden booklets).
 This remained the cataloguing system for the library until 1988.

 The 22nd Librarian of Leiden University, Johan Remmet de Groot took the initiative for the Dutch library automation endeavor PICA (Project Integrated Catalogue Automation).
 Pica was started up in 1969 and was bought by OCLC in 2000.
 The first automation project in Leiden started in 1976, produced 400,000 titles via the Dutch PICA-GGC and resulted within a few years in a catalog on microfiche, which partly replaced the famous Leiden booklets catalogue.

 In 1983 the library moved to its present location on Witte Singel in a new building by architect Bart van Kasteel.
 The first online catalogue became available in 1988.